 - All patients had a named GP who supported them in whatever setting they lived, whether it was at home or in a care home or supported living scheme. - The practice was responsive to the needs of older patients, and offered home visits and urgent appointments for those with enhanced needs.
-The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice due to limited local public transport availability. - The practice had a primary care navigator from Age UK who attended once a week and also attended the monthly multi-disciplinary team (MDT) meeting.
-They were also alerted if a patient was having difficulties with accessing external agencies and hospital appointments.
+The GP and practice nurse also accommodated home visits for those who had difficulties getting to the practice.